 Only four days after Dave's demise, there was an S.V.A. officials' meeting pre-scheduled with U.S. Congressmember Carolyn Maloney.
 This meeting included the induction of S.V.A. officers for the new year.
 Dave was a confirmed and enthusiastic planned attendee.
 He's been there before.
 The Congressmember also knows Dave from S.V.A. meetings and the Gay pride parades.
-Although the S.V.A. considered requesting a postponement, Williamson, who arranged the meeting, pronounced "That is definitely not what Dave would have wanted".
+Although the S.V.A. considered requesting a postponement, Willson, who arranged the meeting, pronounced "That is definitely not what Dave would have wanted".
 Instead, besides S.V.A. officers Williamson, Bert Coffman and Leigh McManus, they had Dave's mother Mitzi LaManna join them.
 Congressmember Carolyn and her staff, particularly Minna Elias and Juanita Reyes, were visibly impressed and touched by this surprise and lovely gesture.

-In remembrance of Dave West from public officials who knew Dave through the STONEWALL Veterans' Association, the S.V.A. has received flowers from former President Clinton Oval Office Advisor Sean Patrick Maloney and letters of condolence from former N.Y.C.
-Mayor Ed Koch, U.S. Congressmember Carolyn Maloney, N.Y.S.
-Attorney General Eliot Spitzer, U.S. Senator Charles Schumer, N.Y.S.
+In remembrance of Dave West from public officials who knew Dave through the STONEWALL Veterans' Association, the S.V.A. has received flowers from openly-Gay, former President Clinton Oval Office Advisor Sean Patrick Maloney and letters of condolence from former N.Y.C.
+Mayor Ed Koch, U.S. Congresswoman Carolyn Maloney, N.Y.S.
+Attorney General Eliot Spitzer, U.S., Senator Hillary Clinton, N.Y.S.
 Assemblymember Jonathan Bing, U.S. Senator Charles Schumer and NYS Attorney General candidate Andrew Cuomo as well as several N.Y.C. councilmembers such as Gale Brewer, Dan Garodnick, Melissa Viverito, Robert Jackson and Rosie Mendez.

 U.S. Senator Charles Schumer's impressive letter was